 South Australia’s Rising Stars of Fashion

 Meet the rising stars of fashion.
 From accessories design to active wear, bridal, couture and luxury labels, here are eight talented South Australians who are carving their name in fashion design via their own labels or working for well-known Australian fashion houses.
 All TAFE SA graduates, our rising stars of fashion share what a day at their work looks like and what they love most about what they do.
+If you’ve ever wanted to be a fashion designer – this is a must read!

 Tiffany Stuckey – MILLICENT ELIZABETH